 Coming to the end of fall and thought a nice lentil stew was in order.
-I happen to have all these ingredients on hand and decided to put them all together.
-Glad I did because it was a delicious success!
+I happen to have all the ingredients on hand for this curry lentil stew with chickpeas and kale, and decided to put them all together.
+So glad I did because it was a delicious success!

 Food for thought, I topped my leftover stew with sliced avocado, which I highly recommend doing.
 Avocado is such a nice addition to just about any dish!